Anastasia-Labs/aiken-design-patterns/README.md

 The datatype that models validity range in Cardano currently allows for values that are either meaningless, or can have more than one representations.
-For example, since the values are integers, the inclusive flag for each end is redundant and can be omitted in favor of a predefined convention (e.g. a value should always be considered inclusive).
+For example, since the values are integers, the inclusive flag for each end is redundant for most cases and can be omitted in favor of a predefined convention (e.g. a value should always be considered inclusive).

 In this module we present a custom datatype that essentially reduces the value domain of the original validity range to a smaller one that eliminates